nadrino/kotor-walkthrough/kotor/walkthrough/024_Taris.md

 - Take Zaalbar belongings in the locked chest in the next room
 - Equip Mission with the bowcaster
 - Unlock the back door
-- **Banther Mission with Zaalbar (1/2)**
+- **Banther Mission with Zaalbar (1/2)** while going toward the door
-- Follow the previous corridor
+- Follow the previous corridor until the next closed door
-- Open the door on the right ? -> Yes -> but go back to the other door
+- Open the next door on the right -> console -> come back later
+- Take the other closed door
 - Take the mine
 - Trigger -> 4 ratgoules will spawn
 - Take the ladder